 Outfitters on the Kaw

 Friends of the Kaw is happy to list any canoe and kayak rental company doing business on the Kansas River because it promotes recreation on the Kansas River Water Trail.
 We hope that you have a wonderful experience with which every company you choose but we have no affiliation with any of these businesses.
-We also hope that folks floating on the Kansas River will remember to be eco-friendly and G rated so everyone can continue to enjoy one of Kansas’ most valuable natural resources.
+We also hope that folks floating on the Kansas River will remember to be eco-friendly (please carry out all trash) and G rated so everyone can continue to enjoy one of Kansas’ most valuable natural resources.

 FYI – there is a need for canoe and kayak rental and livery service on any section of the Kansas River.